wzhy2000/HiGWAS/README.md

 Implementing Lasso methods to identify significant SNPs and estimate joint genetic effects for non-longitudinal traits or longitudinal traits in GWAS.

+The package has been moved from http://statgen.psu.edu/software/fgwas-r2.html to here.

 # Reference

 [1].
 Li, J., Das, K., Fu, G., Li, R., & Wu, R. (2011).
 The Bayesian lasso for genome-wide association studies. *Bioinformatics*, 27(4), 516-523.